resque/resque-pool/README.md

-The `--hot-swap` flag will turn off pidfiles (so multiple pools can run at once), enable a lock file (so your init system knows when the pool is running), and shut down other other pools _after_ the workers have started for this pool.
+The `--hot-swap` flag will turn off pidfiles (so multiple pools can run at once), enable a lock file (so your init system knows when the pool is running), and shut down other pools _after_ the workers have started for this pool.
 These behaviors can also be configured separately (see `resque-pool --help`).
 The `upstart` configs in the `examples` directory demonstrate how to supervise a daemonized pool with hot swap.

-Please be aware that this approach uses more memory than a simple restart, since two copies of the application code are loaded at once. _TODO: #139_
+Please be aware that this approach uses more memory than a simple restart, since two copies of the application code are loaded at once. _TODO: [#139](https://github.com/nevans/resque-pool/issues/139)_

 Other Features
 --------------